namajain/EEGanalysis/README.md

 * Duration should be around 10 mins and using the data from 0:15 - 9:15

 ## ChangeLog
+#### 26 Jan 2019
+* Restructured the code with modules
+* Significantly enhanced the visualization module
+* Added basic support for Empirical Mode Decomposition
 #### 9 Jan 2019
 * Added a very basic AM envelope detector.
 Need to optimize and refactor.
 #### 23 Dec 2018